 2. What does a solicitor do on a remortgage?

-The new lender will want to know that the property is good security for their loan.
-This means that your solicitor will need to investigate the legal title, carry out searches, obtain property information from you and report to the lender on their findings.
+Your solicitor will need to investigate the legal title, carry out searches, obtain property information from you, and report to the lender on their findings when processing your remortgage.

 3. When should I remortgage?

-If you are on a fixed-rate, tracker or discounted rate mortgage, you might want to consider remortgaging a couple of months before the reduced rate ends, so that you can switch to the new deal straightaway, rather than being transferred to the lender’s standard variable rate, which is likely to be higher.
+If you are on a fixed-rate, tracker, or discounted rate mortgage, you might want to consider remortgaging a couple of months before the reduced or fixed rate ends.

 4. How long does a remortgage take?

-The legal work can take one to two months to complete.
+The legal work for a remortgage can take one to two months to complete.
 You will also need to factor in the time your new lender will take to process your application.
 If they are busy, for example, if they have offered a good deal and have a large number of applicants, it can take weeks for them to issue a mortgage offer.
+Timescales can vary depending on the complexity of the individual matter.

 5. How much does a remortgage cost?